dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 To follow along with the breakdown of configuration features set up the [Hello World Quickstart Project](https://github.com/dapr/quickstarts/tree/v1.0.0/hello-world)

 ## Step 1: Configure launch.json
 This file contains information regarding the configurations you run during the debugging process.
-For the Hello World project, you have two applications running along side 2 Dapr instances.
+For the Hello World project, you have two applications running alongside 2 Dapr instances.
-Each language configuration supported requires its own tweaks for the launching of the program but each configuration contains a Daprd run task and a Daprd stop task for its prelaunch and post debug actions.
+Each supported language requires a specific configuration for launching the program.
+However, each configuration contains a Daprd run task and a Daprd stop task for prelaunch and post debug actions.